About the author

 During my almost decade long work in academic research I managed to acquire high levels of proficiency in materials science by studying different types of nanomaterials.
 My studies allowed me to learn a great deal about high precision instruments, project planning, data interpretation and visualization, research publishing and presentation, team work and leadership, and more, all of which culminated in my PhD work titled “Carbon Nanostructures With Different Dimensionality – From Synthesis To Applications” and over twenty publications.

-I’m also rather passionate about IT, and has been for well over a decade now, which allowed me to aquire a set of skills, that made me the practicing systems administrator at the university department I worked at during my PhD years.
+I’m also rather passionate about IT, and has been for well over a decade now, which allowed me to aquire a set of skills, that made me the practicing systems administrator for a time at the university department I worked at during my PhD years.
 My deep interest in IT didn’t diminish over the years, but instead it became even stronger, which drove me to start to learn C++ programming on a regular basis.
 I have already read several thousand pages of books and did several online courses on programming, so hopefully I’ll be able to go professional with my hobby soon.

 When I still have some time left or need a bit of variation in my studies, I learn languages, where my current subject of study is German.
 I managed to improve it quite considerably over the last couple of years, but admittedly, there is still some room for improvement.
 My current goal is to reach a level of proficiency similar to what I have with English and Russian right now.